Influence of ambient temperature on cavitation bubble dynamics: Bubble collapse pattern near a rigid wall

-with $F_{b}$ and $F_{g}$ denoting the Bjerknes force and buoyancy, respectively.
+with $F_{b}$ and $F_{g}$ denoting the secondary Bjerknes force and buoyancy, respectively.
 These forces are formulated as

-The source strength $m$ is calculated using the expression $4 \pi R^2 \dot{R}$, where the bubble wall velocity $\dot{R}$ is derived from the time derivative of the bubble radius, fitted using a cubic polynomial.
-In Figure \ref{fig:disp}(b), we present the normalized Kelvin impulse $I / R^3_{max} \sqrt{\rho \Delta P}$ as a function of $\gamma$.
-For comparison, we also include the normalized Kelvin impulse $0.934 \gamma ^{-2}$ \citep{supponen2016scaling}.
-The results reveal a decreasing trend in Kelvin impulse with increasing $\gamma$, surprisingly showing no dependence on ambient temperature.
-Notably, when $\gamma$ is less than 0.9, the bubble significantly deviates from the spherical shape, exceeding the applicability of the Kelvin impulse calculation for both methods.
+The source strength $m$ is calculated using the expression $4 \pi R^2 \dot{R}$, where the bubble wall velocity $\dot{R}$ is derived from the time derivative of the bubble radius.
+In Figure \ref{fig:disp}(b), we present the normalised Kelvin impulse $I / R^3_{max} \sqrt{\rho \Delta P}$ as a function of $\gamma$.
+For comparison, we also include the normalised Kelvin impulse $0.934 \gamma ^{-2}$ \citep{supponen2016scaling}.
+Surprisingly, the normalised Kelvin impulse is independent of ambient temperature and agrees well with theoretical results when $\gamma > 1$.
+It should be noted that the dimensional Kelvin impulse decreases with ambient temperature.
+When $\gamma < 1$, the bubble deviates significantly from a spherical shape, placing it beyond the applicability of the Kelvin impulse theory.

-To interpret the trends observed in Figures \ref{fig:disp} (a) and (b), we analyze the phenomenon from the perspective of the added mass of the bubble.
-It is well-established that bubbles accumulate momentum throughout a full cycle.
-At the end of the collapse phase, under identical momentum conditions, a smaller additional mass of the bubble results in a higher migration velocity and greater displacement of the bubble centroid.
-Two key observations in our experiments support this analysis.
-First, bubbles at different ambient temperatures acquire the same momentum at the end of the collapse.
-Second, higher ambient temperatures correspond to larger minimum bubble volumes, as illustrated in $\S$ \ref{sec:3.2}.
-The added mass of the bubble during the final stage of collapse therefore increases with temperature.
-Consequently, despite possessing the same momentum, the migration velocity and distance of the bubble are significantly reduced compared to those at lower temperatures.
+In the non-dimensional framework, the centroid displacement of a cavitation bubble is influenced by its added mass.
+As the Kelvin impulse becomes approximately constant at the end of collapse, the migration velocity scales inversely with that added mass, which itself scales with bubble volume \citep{philipp1998cavitation}.
+In our experiments, a higher ambient temperature leads to a larger minimum bubble volume.
+The associated increase in added mass reduces both the migration velocity and the resulting centroid displacement.
+This explains the dependence of the bubble displacement on ambient temperature.